-Contributory negligence is a legal doctrine upheld in Maryland.
-This doctrine dictates that if a plaintiff contributed to the cause of an accident in any way, they might be denied compensation for their damages due to being partially negligent.
-This doctrine can serve as a harsh standard to meet since even one percent of contributory negligence can bar a plaintiff from receiving damages.
+Contributory negligence is a fault-based legal doctrine upheld in Maryland.
+This doctrine establishes that if a plaintiff contributed to the cause of an accident in any way, they might be denied compensation for their damages due to being partially negligent.
+This legal doctrine can serve as a harsh standard to meet since receiving even one percent of contributory negligence can bar a plaintiff from receiving damages.

-For this reason, many people opt to work with a personal injury lawyer in Maryland to help them anticipate potential counterarguments the opposing party or parties might make in their case.
+For this reason, many people opt to work with a personal injury lawyer in Maryland.
+A personal injury lawyer can anticipate potential counterarguments the opposing party or parties might make to increase the injured party’s percentage of fault.
 To learn more about why contributory negligence is upheld in Maryland, continue reading.

 Maryland Is One of Four States That Still Upholds Contributory Negligence

-According to the American Bar Association (ABA), Maryland is one of four states that abides by the contributory negligence doctrine, along with Alabama, Virginia, and North Carolina.
-The District of Columbia also abides by this rule.
+According to Bloomberg Law, Maryland is one of four states that abides by the contributory negligence doctrine, along with Alabama, Virginia, and North Carolina.
+The District of Columbia partially abides by this rule.

 Many states have converted to a comparative negligence doctrine, having once followed contributory negligence.
-Comparative negligence is more forgiving toward plaintiffs and allows them to recover compensation even if they were partially at fault.
-However, their reward may be affected by their degree of negligence.
+Comparative negligence laws are more forgiving toward plaintiffs and allow them to recover compensation even if they were partially at fault.
+However, their reward may be affected by their degree of fault.

 Pivotal Cases in the 2010s Confirmed Contributory Negligence in Maryland